SAP CX Trends 2025: What Every B2B Company Needs to Know

 3. Why Is CDP Becoming Central Infrastructure?

 The global CX management market is valued at $15.55 billion in 2025, projected to reach $47.72 billion by 2033 at 15.2% CAGR (Grand View Research, 2025).
-Unified customer data is the foundation driving that growth.
+Unified customer data is the foundation behind that growth.

 4. Why Is Emarsys Expanding into B2B?

 SAP’s cloud revenue reached EUR 17.14 billion in FY 2024, up 25% year-over-year (SAP News, 2025).
-Emarsys is a key driver of that growth, and its B2B expansion is accelerating.
+Emarsys is a key driver of that growth, and its B2B expansion is picking up fast.

 5. Is Integration Still the Biggest Risk?